-So good luck at successfully getting through that transition this year.
+Good luck at successfully getting through that transition this year.

-The negative effects of this time transition were consistently more pronounced for people under 65 years of age than for those 65 years of age or older.
+A study published in the New England Journal of Medicine(1) found that the negative effects of this time transition were consistently more pronounced for people under 65 years of age than for those 65 years of age or older.
 Research suggests that the effect of the spring transition on the incidence of acute MI, in fact, is somewhat more pronounced in women than in men, while the autumn effect is more pronounced in men than in women.

 Why does this happen?
 One plausible explanation for research findings is the adverse effect of sleep deprivation on our overall cardiovascular health.
 See also: Are Your Sleep Problems Linked to Increased Heart Disease Risk?